JasonASC4/quiz-4-corrections/README.md

 } Modify the following method definition so that it accepts three integers in the form of parameters, computes their product, and prints it to the console.
 The method should not return a value.:

-The correct answer is public void multiply(int a, int b, int c) { System.out.println(a * b * c); } because it accepts the 3 integers and does not need to return anything.
+Correct Answer: public void multiply(int a, int b, int c) { System.out.println(a * b * c); } because it accepts the 3 integers and does not need to return anything.
 The other answers are wrong because the method either isn’t void, meaning that it must return a value, or doesn’t print out the answer.

 Question 3: Consider the following code snippet.
 String str = "Hello, there.
 My name is Joseph.
 What's yours?"; char c = str.charAt(7); What is the value of c after running this code?:

-The correct answer is 't'.
+Correct Answer:'t'.
 The reason it is ‘t’ is because char c = str.charAt(7); is a character data type.
 A character data type will be store with ‘’ and since the 7th index in String str = "Hello, there.
 My name is Joseph.
 What's yours?" is t, that is what you get.

 Question 6: When writing a method, you must always include a(n) SELECT , a(n) SELECT , and the method name (in that order).
 Together, this is known as the method's method identifier .